Last Updated on January 26, 2022

 One of the friendliest restaurants you’ll ever find, serving hearty, locally & responsibly sourced food to die for (well, not quite but you know what I mean!)

 David Grimwood has owned the Froize since the turn of the Century (this Century, not the last one!) and has built a superb reputation for quality and service, the envy of many others in his field.
-Not only is he the Head Chef behind the mouth-watering dishes coming out of the kitchen, you will usually find David serving and chatting with his clientele too.
+Not only is he the Head Chef behind the mouth-watering dishes coming out of the kitchen, but you will also usually find David serving and chatting with his clientele too.
 And this is how we became friends, as I’m sure he is with most of Suffolk.

 The Froize is a restaurant with a difference; the main courses are all served from a hot counter but do not think carvery cos it isn’t.
 Nothing wrong with that of course but David’s style offers far more than that.
 You’ll find a superb selection of local produce, cooked with imagination and flair, often with the old boy himself on hand to tell you all about it and to suggest what to have.
-And it’s a real mix n match affair to so there’s a true feast of flavours to be had.
+And it’s a real mix n match affair too so there’s a true feast of flavours to be had.

-David and I also share a passion for music and I was honoured to be par t of the line up playing at ‘Davestock’ for his 60th in 2014.
+David and I also share a passion for music and I was honoured to be part of the lineup playing at ‘Davestock’ for his 60th in 2014.
 He now hosts regular Sunday evening live music events too so do check out details of Folk at the Froize too

 They are open for lunch Tuesday to Sunday and for supper on Friday & Saturday.
 Go to The Froize Website to check out sample menus and get yourself in there!